ACID Café

 Malasaña, Madrid

-Compact artisan-built Malasaña corner cafe for specialty coffee, batch brew, matcha, and pastries that still justify the queue.
+Compact no-laptop Malasaña corner cafe for single-origin espresso, batch brew, pour over, matcha, and brunch that still justify the queue.

 Trafalgar, Madrid